 No, in order to eligible for the scholarship, you must be sixteen as of the deadline.
 You will need to apply the following year.

 I left a message with a request to have information about the scholarship mailed to me and I have not received anything in the mail?

 We do not send any information about the scholarship by mail, ALL

 information about the scholarship can be found online.

 We regret that we are unable to mail applications.
 However, they are accessible online and can be completed online.
 Please check the website to find out when this year’s application will become available.

 When do you accept applications?

-The application is posted in October each year with the deadline being January 31st of the following year.
+The application is posted October 31st each year with the deadline being January 31st of the following year.
 Please bookmark this page for future application information.